The vital role of pets in end of life care and planning

 Animals can also provide psychological and cognitive support

 Animals are also frequently used for children and adults with learning difficulties and cognitive impairments.
-For example, children with autism have been shown to benefit greatly from interacting with animals, frequently improving social behaviors and overall mental wellbeing.4 Additionally, in times of grief or depression, spending time with animals can be relaxing, encouraging the release of endorphins, which can improve mental health.5
+For example, children with autism have been shown to benefit greatly from interacting with animals, frequently improving social behaviours and overall mental wellbeing.
+Additionally, in times of grief or depression, spending time with animals can be relaxing, encouraging the release of endorphins, which can improve mental health.

 Did you know animals can trigger social interactions and communication?